To be 'raising Cain' is to be causing trouble or creating an uproar.

 In Modern English - [I have told you enough already to raise a fiend, look he never so savage.]

-If you make trouble you are raising, i.e. conjuring up, the accursed spirit of Cain.
+If you make trouble you are raising, that is, conjuring up, the accursed spirit of Cain.
 This is similar to several phrases that allude to calling-up or 'raising' the Devil.
 There's 'raise the Devil' of course and also 'raise hob' and 'raise hell'.

 The phrase is American and is first found there in the late 19th century; for example, this little pun on the word 'raised' from the St. Louis' Daily Pennant, May 1840: